-Probes 15 and 16 were placed along Kencourt Drive, to the northwest of the proposed Development, and were rated suitable for standing and walking in the existing setting on an annual basis, respectively.
-With inclusion of the proposed Development, the street realises a slight realignment of winds, however, the change will not likely be perceptible, the annual ratings along Kencourt Drive are unchanged, and therefore the street remains suitable for the intended purpose.
+Probes 15 and 16 were placed along Kencourt Drive, to the northwest of the proposed Development, and were rated suitable for sitting in the existing setting on an annual basis.
+With inclusion of the proposed Development, the street realises a slight realignment of winds, and the change will not likely be perceptible, however, the annual rating at probe 15, which was also near the transition to standing, changed.
+The street remains suitable for the intended purpose.